-With vaccines — and booster shots — still being administered, these scams are just as relevant now.
-Be especially careful not to click any links in these spam texts, as these too are likely phishing scams designed to elicit your personal information or download malware to your phone.
+With vaccines — and booster shots — still being administered, these scams still have just as much relevance.
+Be especially careful not to click any links in these spam texts, as scammers use them to phish and elicit your personal information or download malware to your phone.

 It’s not uncommon to get text updates from your bank to confirm purchases and protect you from fraud.
 Unfortunately, bank text scams exploit you under the guise of protecting you from the very fraud they’re committing.
 In many cases, you’ll get a text message asking you to confirm a transfer of funds with a “YES” or “NO” reply.

-If you respond to a message like this and get a follow-up call, don’t answer; instead, call your bank to find out if it’s really from them.
-If it was a legitimate message, you can connect to whomever you need to speak with from there.
+If you respond to a message like this and get a follow-up call, don’t answer.
+Instead, call your bank to find out if it’s really from them.
+If it was a legitimate message, you can connect to whomever you need to speak with on the bank’s secure line.

 Before you click any link in any text message, check the contact number or email address.
-When in doubt, reach out to Apple; if your account really has been suspended, you can solve the problem after safely initiating contact yourself.
+When in doubt, reach out to Apple.
+If your account has indeed been suspended, you can solve the problem by safely initiating contact yourself.

-Social media is firmly embedded in our society, so staying away from it entirely may be too tall an order for most.
-If you live for your social apps, be sure to use them responsibly.
+Social media is firmly embedded in our society, so staying away from it entirely is too tall an order for most.
+If you live for your social apps, use them responsibly.

-All it takes is responding to spam to create more of it.
+Responding to spam just creates more of it.
 When you answer a call or respond to a text from a spammer, you show them they reached out to an active number.
 Since they know you’ll receive their communications, they can continue to bother you in the future.
 Don’t answer calls or texts that you suspect are spam.

-When you sign up for just about anything, you’ll likely be asked for your phone number.
-Although this is often an optional field, sometimes you need to put down a phone number in order to join the rewards program, enter the contest, or be eligible for the perks you’re looking for.
+When you sign up for just about anything, companies will ask you for your phone number.
+Although this is often an optional field, sometimes you need to put down a phone number to join the rewards program, enter the contest, or gain eligibility for certain perks.

-These are just a few of the ways that spammers and scammers (and people you just don’t want to deal with) can get ahold of your phone number.
-Many telemarketing firms have technology that can actually cold-call all landline and cellphone numbers, but there are ways you can remove yourself from their radar.
+These are just a few ways that spammers and scammers (and people you don’t want to deal with) can get ahold of your phone number.
+Many telemarketing firms have technology that can cold-call all landline and cell phone numbers, but there are ways you can remove yourself from their radar.

-Spam texts can be dangerous in addition to annoying, but there are ways to stop them.
-In addition to downloading the RoboKiller spam text blocker, try the following tips to keep your phone spam-free:
+In addition to downloading the Robokiller spam text blocker, try the following tips to keep your phone spam-free:

-Sometimes blocking spam texts can be as simple as saying no. When you end up on a legitimate mailing list, you can typically unsubscribe, often just by replying “STOP”.
-Before you reply, however, look up the number to make sure you’re not just confirming that yours is active.
+Sometimes blocking spam texts can be as simple as saying “no.” When you end up on a legitimate mailing list, you can typically unsubscribe, most of the time just by replying “STOP.”
+Before you respond, however, look up the number to ensure you’re not just confirming that yours is active.

-If the same number continuously sends you spam, you can always block it.
-This won’t protect you from the same spammer on a different number, but it’s easy to do and will fully cut off this particular source.
+If the same number continuously interrupts your day with spam calls and messages, you can always block it.
+This won't protect you from the same spammer on a different number, but it's easy to do and will entirely cut off this particular source.

-The exact method for blocking spam texts by number varies by phone manufacturer:
+The exact method for blocking spam by number varies by the phone manufacturer.